 16. Jack Russell Terrier

-The Jack Russell Terrier is a feisty little guy who has endless energy.
+The Jack Russell Terrier is a feisty little dog who has endless energy.
 Originally from England, he was bred to be a rat exterminator on farms.
-So, if you have a pest problem, give this guy, Jack, a call.
+So, if you have a pest problem, give Jack a call.
 If you supply him with the work and exercise, he will return the favor in lots of love, cuddles, and fun.
-He likes to dig, so watch out for your veg patch.
+He likes to dig, so watch out for your veggie patch.

 The Vallhund is the Swedish version of the Corgi, and he is also known as the Swedish cow dog.
 With the same nipping technique, he will have all the cows herded in no time.
 If you seek a unique herding farmhand that doesn’t take up much room, the Vallhund could be your match made in heaven.